NikoSoft12/NikoSoft12/README.md

 - 👋 Hi, I’m @NikoSoft12
-- 👀 I’m interested in Malware testing
+- 👀 I’m interested in Malware testing (Not anymore)
-- 🌱 I’m currently learning (Private)
-- 📫 How to reach my yt channel Search nikosoft12 on youtube
+- 📫 How to reach my yt channel Search nikosoft12 on youtube (Deleted channel, cuz some Stupid stuff...)
 - 😄 Pronouns: he/him
-- my discord non-display name - con112
+- Age: 110

 <!---
 NikoSoft12/NikoSoft12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.